LISTEN TO AUDIO OF THIS CONTENT

-Krokodil drug has been referred to as “the worst” drug out there.
+Krokodil is often referred to as “the worst” drug on the streets.
 Its use has spread rapidly throughout Russia for the past ten years.
 It has now made its way into the U.S.’s drug culture.
-Research concerning Russian addicts states that people who regularly inject krokodil can expect to live about two years following the onset of their addiction.
-In some areas of Russia, nearly half of all drug addicts are addicted to krokodil.
+Research concerning Russian addicts states that people who regularly inject it can expect to live about two years following the onset of their addiction.
+In some areas of Russia, nearly half of all drug addicts are addicted to this drug.

 - paint thinner